kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 jqXHR is basically the traditional `XMLHttpRequest` object already in the browser, except it's wrapped in a specific API created by jQuery.
 The jQuery documentation refers to jqXHR as a "superset" of the browser's XHR.

-An important part of the API are jQuery "promises" which are part of the [jQuery "Deffered" object](http://api.jquery.com/category/deferred-object/ "Read more about ").
-The object has its own methods with the most popular ones being `always`, `done`, `fail`, and `then`.
+An important part of the API are jQuery "promises" which are part of the [jQuery Deffered object](http://api.jquery.com/category/deferred-object/ "Read more about jQuery Deffereds").

-`done` was first seen in the ["Understanding $.ajax()"](#understanding-jquery-ajax) part of this guide.

 <a name="what-is-javascript-promises"></a>
 <h4 class="h4-guide">What is a Promise</h4>
 Promises are not a new technology, but are relatively new to JavaScript and are gaining an important role in the language.
-Discussing them in full is beyond the scope of this guide but it's good to understand the basic ideas.
+Discussing them in full is beyond the scope of this guide but it's good to understand their basic ideas.

-Promises are a neater way of performing asynchronous, non-blocking tasks in JavaScript.
-These tasks were usually performed with callback functions and these functions are still needed when using promises...it's just that they're used in a much neater way.
+According to the <a href="https://promisesaplus.com/" target="blank">community-led Promises specifcation</a>:

+> *A promise represents the eventual result of an asynchronous operation.
+The primary way of interacting with a promise is through its then method, which registers callbacks to receive either a promise’s eventual value or the reason why the promise cannot be fulfilled.*

+In other words, promises let you write code that does something, then.

 <a name="conclusion"></a>
 <h3 class="h3-guide">Conclusion</h3>